simcap/observance/README.md

 # Observance

-Given multiple observations returns the most likely.
+Given observations returns the most likely.
+An observation is anything that responds to `to_h` or `to_hash`

-Imagine a person flashing at a distance a card displaying a number from 1 to 10.
+As an example imagine a person flashing at a distance a card displaying a number from 1 to 10.
 Let us say five people are observing this remote scene and note their observations during 4 rounds.

 ```ruby
 observer_1 = {first: 8, second: 6, third: 1, fourth: 4}